 - Compare quotes with detailed scope to make sure you are comparing apples to apples

 - Make sure the builder can communicate well and you have good rapport

 Tip 1: Check Qualifications

 It is critical that you check your builder holds a current license.
-This is pretty easy to do by visiting the Service NSW website and entering in the builder’s details.
+If the project cost is over $,5,000, the tradesperson must be licensed.
+This is pretty easy to check by visiting the Service NSW website and entering in the builder’s details.

 This works well when your builder will be doing the actual work on your property.
 But what happens if the builder plans to farm out the entire project to sub-contractors?
 Or what if they plan on using an inexperienced project manager on site?
 Make sure your builder is willing to commit in writing to only using licenced and experienced trades on your project and that they will be supervised properly.
 This provides you peace of mind that work will be completed to comply with the Building Code.

 You should also check that your builder is a current member of an industry association like Master Builders Association or HIA.
 These associations help ensure their members are kept up to date with changes in regulations, training and latest trends.

 Once you have checked the builder is licenced, you then want to check that they have sufficient experience and have a high standard of quality.

 Find out how long they have been in business.
 The ATO statistics show that only 47% of businesses will survive to the end of their first 3 years.
 So you want to make sure you pick a builder who can not only get past the planning stage for your project and the build, but will also be there for any follow up rectification works.
 The ATO also reports that only a third of businesses will make it past 10 years.
 This means you should look at builders with many years in their business demonstrating they have good business sense and are in it for the long haul.